Skip to content

 Smoke machine

 If the venue allows it, I suggest the DJ to use a smoke machine.
-It diffuse the light, and really change the aspect of the pictures.
+It diffuses the light and really changes the aspect of the pictures.

 cigar times